Wolverine971/9takes/src/blog/people/musicians/Dua-Lipa.md

 > **Disclaimer** This analysis of Dua Lipa's Enneagram type is speculative, based on publicly available information, and may not reflect the actual personality type of Dua Lipa.

+<p class="firstLetter">Dua Lipa 🌌🔮, the Albanian Grammy winning sensation has captivated global audiences with her dynamic stage performances and chart-dominating hits.</p>

+Her inimitable voice and indomitable spirit are undeniable.
+However, let's delve deeper and explore an intriguing perspective of Dua Lipa - as an embodiment of the Enneagram Type 3, also known as The Achiever.

 <details>
 <summary class="accordion">TL;DR: Why Dua Lipa is an Enneagram 3</summary>
 <div class="panel">